pauldmccarthy/rap-novnc-docker-images/README.md

  - `dx upload <file>` - upload a file from the workstation to your project workspace.

 Within the _ttyd_ session, your RAP project workspace is also mounted (read-only) at `/mnt/project/` - in the above `docker run` command, this is mounted into the Docker container via the `-v` option.
 This means you can access your Project files without having to run `dx download`.

+### Keep the Docker container running

+A RAP _ttyd_ window is like a SSH session - when you close the window, any commands that you are running will be killed.
+To make sure that your desktop doesn't get killed when you close the _ttyd_ window (or e.g. put your laptop to sleep), you can run the Docker container in "detached" mode.
+This is done for you in the recommended command above via the `--detach` option.
+This should ensure that your Desktop session remains active until you kill the _ttyd_ job in the RAP Monitor web page.

 ## Build your own Docker images